Anamudi Shola National Park

 Anamudi Shola National Park is a protected area located along the Western Ghats of Idukki district in Kerala state, India.
 It is composed of Mannavan shola, Idivara shola and Pullardi shola, covering a total area of around 7.5 km².
-Draft notification of this new park was released on 21 November 2003.
+Draft notification of this new park was issued on 21 November 2003.

 The park is administered by Munnar Wildlife Division, together with the nearby Mathikettan Shola National Park, Eravikulam National Park, Pampadum Shola National Park, Chinnar Wildlife Sanctuary and the Kurinjimala Sanctuary.

 The Western Ghats, Anamalai Sub-Cluster, including all of Eravikulam National Park, is under consideration by the UNESCO World Heritage Committee for selection as a World Heritage Site.

 Geography

 Elevation ranges from 2152 m - 2305 m.
 The average annual rainfall is about 2500 mm.
 Anamudi Shola National Park provides wildlife habitat connectivity between Mathikettan Shola National Park, Eravikulam National Park, Pampadum Shola National Park, Chinnar Wildlife Sanctuary and the Kurinjimala Sanctuary, all of which surround this protected area.
 This national park forms part of the Anamalai sub-cluster, which was recently nominated for consideration for World Heritage Site status under UNESCO's World Heritage Programme.